Most common illnesses in cats

 With these symptoms being similar to those of kidney disease, be sure to always consult your vet for an accurate diagnosis.

 Feline dental disease affects many cats, but you can minimise the issue if you keep an eye on their teeth.
 Allowing plaque to build up can cause issues like bad breath, gum disease, inflammation, redness and gingivitis, all of which can cause pain and damage teeth and gums.
 Preventative measures like brushing your cat’s teeth and giving them dry cat food (the scratchy texture can help keep plaque at bay) are very effective.
 While this condition is fairly common, the warning signs are almost undetectable, so it is best to keep on top of your cat’s dental care from day one.

-A cat’s eye health can deteriorate very easily, and this can be caused by conditions such as conjunctivitis, cataracts, viruses and inflammation.
+A cat’s eye health can deteriorate very easily.
+This can be caused by conditions such as conjunctivitis, cataracts, viruses and inflammation.
 These can be caused by traumas, infections, or be linked to problems elsewhere in the body.
 If you notice redness of the eyes or surrounding area, discharge, constant tearing, swelling, squinting or discharge in or around the eyes, you should contact your vet straight away.
 Treatment can include medication such as eye drops and eye baths.
-You can also wipe away gunk from your cat’s eyes gently with a damp cotton wool ball to prevent them becoming sticky, but always consult your vet first.
+You can also wipe away gunk from your cat’s eyes.
+Gently use a damp cotton wool ball to prevent them becoming sticky, but always consult your vet first.